Select your programme and preferred start date to begin your application.

 It is also excellent preparation for future independent research or a PhD programme.

-The taught part of the programme consists of the following courses, while the final year is devoted to a dissertation.
+The taught part of the programme consists of a series of courses, while the final year is devoted to a dissertation.

-Your dissertation of 10-15,000 words will allow you to analyse and present relevant research data that you have collected yourself.
+Your final year dissertation of 10,000-15,000 words will allow you to analyse and present relevant research data that you have collected yourself.
 Alternatively, you can undertake desk study to explore and develop your own area of interest.

 Our online learning technology is fully interactive, award-winning and enables you to communicate with our highly qualified teaching staff from the comfort of your own home or workplace.